AndreLeEEEEE/KPI/README.md

 - Ethernet cable connection to an active message board

 Abbreviations:
-Message Board window = MBw
+Message Board window = MBw,
 Plex window = Pw

 There are three phases to this script: Setup, Update, Restart.